 Joytokey Basic Setup

 The majority of games which do not recognize your controller, will use either (sometimes both) the W, A, S, D or Arrow Keys for character/vehicle movement.

-The first thing you need to do is choose settings from the main menu, as shown below.
+The first thing you need to do is choose settings from the main menu.